JWW87/CentralAuth-Docs/docs/developer/installation.md

 # Installation

 You can use any OAuth 2.0 library to integrate CentralAuth into your application.
-If you are using a NodeJS application, you can use the official CentralAuth NPM library.
+If you are using a Node.js application, you can use the official CentralAuth NPM library.
 Install it using the following command:

 ```bash
 npm install --save centralauth